 But legalists still walk this earth, and they are far more concerned with what day it is than whether a person is released by the hand of God – in whatever form it takes.
 There still exist rigid lines of religiosity that have been established beyond which even God Himself is unwelcome.
 And when we find ourselves there, all we can do is fall with gratitude before the One who has freed us and stand on what we know to be true.

 I am not alone in this experience.
-In my ministry to women in abusive relationships, emotionally exhausted victims who have found freedom in Christ suddenly find themselves victimized again by well-meaning pastors, friends or family members who pile on generous measures of religious condemnation.
+In my ministry to women in abusive relationships, emotionally exhausted victims who have found freedom in Christ suddenly find themselves victimized again by well-indoctrinated pastors, friends or family members who pile on generous measures of religious condemnation.

 But we know the truth.
 We know how the blind man felt.